Support

 Where to Ask Questions

-- #bugzilla on Libera.chat - Most of the Bugzilla developers are on this IRC channel.
-If you come here for help, please stick around and wait for an answer.
+If you come to the chat rooms to help, please stick around and wait for an answer.
 We aren’t ignoring you, but there are a lot of time zones on this planet, and not everyone is awake or at their computer all the time.
 It’s not uncommon for a question to get answered 5 or 6 hours later when the person answering gets out of bed in their home time zone.
-This IRC channel is also mirrored to Matrix, so if you prefer Matrix, see below.
-We are no longer actively monitoring the #bugzilla channel on Freenode, as the new network management decided to ban the access method most of the Bugzilla developers use to connect to it.

 Private Emails Do Not Help Others